 Except for my UK Pension, stocks in July declined slightly.
 The US Dollar devaluation against the Euro and Pound is not contributing favorably to my portfolio value lately.

 Commodities such as Gold or Silver have had a significant increase in price as investors are worried about the dollar devaluation and the future values of inflation.

-I am a very big fan of Ray Dalio’s All-Weather Portfolio, which includes a 15% stake on commodities.
-The objective of this portfolio allocation is to minimize volatility during all type of market conditions, while still getting a nice return on your investments.
+I am a very big fan of Ray Dalio’s All-Weather Portfolio, which includes a 15% stake in commodities.
+The objective of this portfolio allocation is to minimize volatility during all types of market conditions, while still getting a nice return on your investments.
 In the last 10 years, this portfolio gained around 8% compound annual return, with a 5.7% standard deviation.
 That percentages look great considering that it’s a 100% hands-off strategy.

-In spite of that, as I am in the accumulating phase of my journey, I still rather focus my investing strategy in global funds.
+In spite of that, as I am in the accumulating phase of my journey, I still rather focus my investing strategy on global funds.
 I’ve seen some people buying gold desperately as if there was no tomorrow.
 Not because an asset is trendy means you need to go and buy it at any price.
 That’s the perfect receipt to end up losing the plot and eventually also your money.

 Alternative Investment Portfolio

 My alternative investment portfolio gets smaller as time goes by, as I continue withdrawing funds from many platforms.